thanhlnt/MARL4AV/README.md

-# Multi-agent reinforcement learning for autonomous driving
+# Multi-agent reinforcement learning model for autonomous driving

  The testbed is built on the NetLogo platform, version 6.4.0, and uses Python extension to implement RL algorithms.
  It is useful for researchers to study the traffic congestion reduction problem on highways or in urban areas.
 It can be used to test new RL algorithms.